msd/sha2/README.md

 # Usage

+To compute the hash of a string just pass it as an argument

+`./mysha <message> <message2>...`

+This will print out the sha256 hash of each message

+# Documentation

 ## namespace `algorithms`

 contains all the algorithms in their individial sub-namespace.
 Each algorithm has a class called `hash` which is the main class that is used to calculate hashes.